Complementary and Alternative Medicine for Diabetes

 of years because the plants contain chemicals that can reduce blood sugar.
 For this

-reason, diabetes researchers are currently studying botanicals such as fenugreek and
+reason, diabetes researchers are currently studying botanicals, such as fenugreek

-milk thistle, a flowering herb from the Mediterranean.
-Some researchers are also looking
+and milk thistle, a flowering herb from the Mediterranean.
+Some researchers are also

-at bitter melon, a vine grown in many Asian gardens.
-At least one class of powerful
+looking at bitter melon, a vine grown in many Asian gardens.
+At least one class of

-antidiabetic medicines, the SGLT-2 inhibitors, was originally identified in the bark
+powerful antidiabetic medicines, the SGLT-2 inhibitors, was originally identified

 Be careful when using any herb or supplement.
 It can affect the way diabetes medicines